zhengfj1994/MRM-Ion_Pair_Finder/README.md

 ## Process
 The whole process of running the software is as follows: (1) Establish folders containing parent ion information (parent ion information from the results of XCMS and CAMERA) and product ion information (product ion information from MGF files).
 (2) Run MRM-Ion Pair Finder, automatically select ion pairs, output results.

+## How to use
+### R
+R code named "MRM_finder.R" is stored in "R" folder.
+The function named "MRM_finder" is used to pick ion pairs from ms1 peak detection result ans mgf files.

+### Matlab
+There is a user mannal saved in "Matlab" folder.